Byaidu/PDFMathTranslate/README.md

 - [Python API](./docs/APIS.md#api-python), how to use the program in other Python programs
 - [HTTP API](./docs/APIS.md#api-http), how to communicate with a server with the program installed -->

+<h2 id="langcode">Language Code</h2>

+If you don't know what code to use to translate to the language you need, check out [this documentation](./docs/Language-Codes----语言代码.md)

 <h2 id="todo">TODOs</h2>

 - [ ] Parse layout with DocLayNet based models, [PaddleX](https://github.com/PaddlePaddle/PaddleX/blob/17cc27ac3842e7880ca4aad92358d3ef8555429a/paddlex/repo_apis/PaddleDetection_api/object_det/official_categories.py#L81), [PaperMage](https://github.com/allenai/papermage/blob/9cd4bb48cbedab45d0f7a455711438f1632abebe/README.md?plain=1#L102), [SAM2](https://github.com/facebookresearch/sam2)